CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 # Practice Schedule

 Teaching promises success in only 15 minutes practice a day in addition to the lesson (which I assume is weekly).
+That's probably optimistic.

 [Swem](https://cricketb.wordpress.com/2020/02/12/systematic-speed-course-for-advanced-writers-swem/) recommends an hour a day, five days a week, with the first 15 minutes dedicated to a systematic review of the text, and the rest to one or perhaps two passages.
 He further recommends another two hour-long sessions a week, each divided into practicing new "phrases and expedients" from books, and "taking dictation from new material and reading it back."